 Even with treatment, as many as 1 out of 20 children with Hib meningitis die.
 As many as 1 out of 5 children who survive Hib meningitis will have brain damage or become deaf.
 Before the Hib vaccine was available, Hib caused serious infections in 20,000 children and killed about 1,000 children each year.
 Since the vaccine's introduction in 1987, the incidence of severe Hib disease has declined by 99% in the United States.

 Recent outbreaks of Hib have resulted in the deaths of children in Minnesota, Pennsylvania and New Jersey.
-Additionally several children have been hospitalized with the disease, indicating that natural infection of this dangerous disease is beginning to spread once again.
+Additionally, several children have been hospitalized with the disease, indicating that this dangerous disease is spreading once again.

 The Hib vaccine protects children against Hib infection.
 Three or four doses of Hib vaccine are needed for the best protection (depending on the vaccine brand).
 The first dose should be given at 2 months, the second dose at 4 months, the third dose at 6 months (if needed), and the last dose between 12 and 15 months.